-- 8. The proposed audit fee for the 2018/19 audit of CMPA is £1,804 (2017/18 £1,749).
-In determining the audit fee, we have taken account of the risk exposure of CMPA, the planned management assurances in place and the level of reliance we plan to take from the work of internal audit.
-Our audit approach assumes receipt of the unaudited financial statements, with a complete working papers package on 24 June 2019. - 9.
-Where our audit cannot proceed as planned through, for example, late receipt of unaudited annual accounts or being unable to take planned reliance from the work of internal audit, a supplementary fee may be levied.
+8. The proposed audit fee for the 2019/20 audit of CMPA is £1,837 (2018/19 £1,804).
+In determining the audit fee, we have taken account of the risk exposure of CMPA, the planned management assurances in place, and the level of reliance we plan to take from the work of internal audit.
+Our audit approach assumes receipt of the unaudited annual accounts, with a complete working papers package, on 22 June 2020.

+9. Where our audit cannot proceed as planned through, for example, late receipt of unaudited financial statements or being unable to take planned reliance from the work of internal audit, a supplementary fee may be levied.
 An additional fee may also be required in relation to any work or other significant exercises out with our planned audit activity.